-The Centre is a multinational entity with Italy, Albania and Slovenia as Sponsoring Nations.
 The project started in 2016 following the proposal from the Italian Minister of Defence for the creation of a NATO SFA COE with the aim to promote Stability and Reconstruction efforts for any crisis scenario and to become a SFA focal point for the Alliance.

 The Centre was formally created on the 13th of December 2017 with the MOU signature between the Sponsoring Nations and Allied Command Transformation and officially obtained the NATO accreditation from the North Atlantic Council on the 3rd of December 2018.